arineng/rdap_bootstrap_server/README.md

 useful for getting the server up and running, but ultimately will need to be replaced with files that are updated periodically from the IANA.

-So there are three types of configuration.
+So there are four types of configuration.

 ### Configuration Setup Type 1 Example